-Figure 1.18: SGD prospectivity map for the study area generated by overlaying 4 existing reserve models generated by the U.S Energy Information Agency (2013), the Council for Geoscience (2014), the Petroleum Agency South Africa (2015) and Geel et al. (201).
-The solid red polygon, followed by the yellow/beige-shaded area, is considered most likely to yield technically recoverable shale gas.
+Figure 1.18: SGD prospectivity map for the study area generated by overlaying 4 existing reserve models generated by the U.S EIA (2013), the CGS (2014), the PASA (2015) and Geel et al. (2015).
+Based on this overlay approach, the solid red polygon, followed by the yellow/beige-shaded area, is considered most likely to yield technically recoverable shale gas.
+In stating this, it is acknowledged that the reserve models that are used each draw from a very limited data set.

-7 1.4 Shale gas exploration development and production scenarios
+1.4 Shale gas exploration and production scenarios

-8 1.4.1 Typical shale gas project lifecycle
+1.4.1 Typical shale gas project life cycle

-9 Five distinct stages are recognised in a typical lifecycle for a shale gas project (Figure 1.19).13 These 10 stages progress from geological studies to discovering hydrocarbons to installing infrastructure for 11 producing gas (National Petroleum Council, 2011).
-Also included is decommissioning at the 12 conclusion of exploration and production, addressing all aspects of environmental rehabilitation.
-13 Certain stages lead to a decision, where investment choices are made about whether or not to proceed 14 to the next stage.14 Decisions are informed by technical and economic criteria, among other factors.
+Five distinct stages are recognised in a typical life cycle for a shale gas project (Figure 1.19)13.
+These stages progress from geological studies to discovering hydrocarbons to installing infrastructure for producing gas (National Petroleum Council, 2011).
+Also included is decommissioning at the conclusion of exploration and production, addressing all aspects of environmental rehabilitation.

 13 These stages are preceded by permitting and authorisation phases.
-For example, the MPRDA (Section 5A of Act 28 of 2002/2008) requires environmental authorisations for seismic, exploration, development and production operations (in the form of an Environmental Management Programme or EMPr).
+For example, the MPRDA (Section 5A of Act 28 of 2002/2008) requires Environmental Authorisations for seismic, exploration, development and production operations (in the form of an Environmental Management Programme (EMPr)).
 Other permits and authorisations also apply.